waffle-iron/docs-rackspace/style-guide/screenshot-diagram-guidelines.md

 #### Properties

-Each diagram property can be found on the right of the Draw.io mainscreen under **Diagrams**.
+Each diagram property can be found on the right of the Draw.io main screen under **Diagrams**.

 - [ ] **Paper size**: Must be set to **A4 (210 mm x 297 mm)** and **Landscape**.